virgo-agent-toolkit/rackspace-monitoring-agent/hostinfo/README.md

 - [POSTFIX](https://github.com/virgo-agent-toolkit/rackspace-monitoring-agent/blob/master/hostinfo/debug/POSTFIX.json)
   Checks the status of the postfix mail server

+### Special hostinfos

+  These hostinfos will only work with user specified parameters.

+- RUN
+  This will run any command or shell script wrapped in bash using ```sh -c```
+- READ
+  Can read either a directory and return a list of files within or read a file and return contents

 ## Notes for developers

 PRs are always welcome.
 Few tips: